 What Smart Cities Do Right

 Smart city projects use Internet of Things (IoT)-enabled technologies and data integration platforms to monitor, control, and optimize everything from public transportation to energy to water.
 They provide countless unique opportunities to lower costs and even generate new revenue streams.
 The most significant value proposition, however, is the potential to attract and retain valuable city residents.

-The Worldwide Semiannual Smart Cities Spending Guide, developed by the International Data Corporation, estimates that smart city investments will reach $158 billion by 2022.
+The Worldwide Semiannual Smart Cities Spending Guide, developed by the International Data Corporation, estimates that smart city initiatives will reach $124 billion by 2020.
 The United States is currently the largest market for these initiatives, spending over $23 billion in 2018 alone.
 It’s clear from these numbers that smart city solutions are in high demand, but the return on investment (ROI) for these projects often remains unclear.
 Many initiatives are still in the early stages of development, and their primary benefits may lie in intangible areas that are difficult to measure in dollars and cents.

 With stringent government requirements and investors demanding hard numbers, it can be a challenge to acquire funding for smart city projects.
 Yet urban centers resistant to smart city technologies are likely to stagnate and lose their competitive edge.
 It’s therefore essential to translate the benefits of smart city projects into measurable returns in order to convince city officials, citizens, and other stakeholders that they’re worth investing in.